Digital Account Application

 Bankers have noted that digital account application

-without validation, results in a higher rate of input of
+without validation, results in a higher rate of

 invalid addresses either for mailing or legal purposes.